nbigaouette/timing/README.markdown

   of a running program.
 Calling its Get_ETA() member function returns a string containing the ETA.

+Timers are accessed through four macros.
+These macros are:
+ * TIMER_START("Timer name", Timer_variable_name) Start a timer.
+ * TIMER_STOP("Timer name", Timer_variable_name)  Stop a timer.
+Both arguments
+   must match TIMER_START()'s
+ * TIMERS_ENABLE_OUTPUT("output_folder") Enable saving of timers information in folder "output_folder".
+Every time TIMER_STOP() is called, the timer's information will be saved.
+Note that the amount of data can increase fast so don't enable blindly.
+ * TIMERS_SET_STEP(step) Set the current step/iteration.
+Only used when timers information is saved.

+For each TIMER_START() there must be a matching TIMER_STOP() with the exact same parameters.

+The first argument to these is a string identifying the timer.
+This name can be anything and will be printed when timing::Print() is called.
+The second argument is the name of the timer's variable and must be a valid C++ variable name.
+This name _must_ be unique to a single TIMER_START() and TIMER_STOP() pair to prevent redeclaration from the macro when TIMER_START() is called multiple times.

+Because TIMER_START() declares a static timer variable, previous timer values are preserved between calls even when timer gets out of scope.

+# Example

+Here's a simple example (see also example/Main.cpp)
 ``` bash
 $ cat timing_test.cpp
 ```